Myles181/Myles181/README.md

 # Hi there! 👋 I'm Cyril Emmanuel, a passionate Backend Python Developer.
 **👨‍💻 About Me:**

-- Python enthusiast specializing in backend development.
+- Specializing in backend development (Python).
+- Web 3.0 enthusiast.
-- Excited about tackling complex challenges and crafting elegant solutions.
+- Excited about learning new things, tackling complex challenges and crafting elegant solutions.

 **👯 Open to Collaboration:**